Waziup/learning-center-content/content/en/courses/6.WebApps/1.WebApps/_index.md

 Take note to replace the username with your wazicloud username
 </alert>

-You can head over to http://localhost:4200/ to view the changes,
+You can head over to http://localhost:4200/ to view the changes.

+The container below shows the fetched devices from the wazicloud API

 ![ui-angular](./img/ui-angular.png)